b Ravnos (Legacy)

 Tumnimos

-A cheap alternative to The Embrace, provided on hass vampires with a high enough capacity.
+A cheap alternative to The Embrace, provided one has vampires with a high enough capacity.